Careers360 Logo

 Public Health Nurse

-A Public Health Nurse focuses on improving the overall health and well-being of communities.
-Public Health Nurses play a key role in preventive care, health education, immunisation drives, maternal-child health, and epidemic control, especially in rural and underserved areas.
+Public Health Nurse focuses on improving the overall health and well-being of communities.
+They play a key role in preventive care, health education, immunisation drives, maternal-child health, and epidemic control, especially in rural and underserved areas.

-A lecturer in Government Nursing Colleges teaches, mentors, and prepares future nurses under standards set by the Indian Nursing Council (INC) and respective universities.
-These lecturers help shape nursing education, conduct research, and contribute to improving the healthcare workforce in India.
+Lecturer in Government Nursing Colleges teaches, mentors, and prepares future nurses under standards set by the Indian Nursing Council (INC) and respective universities.
+They help shape nursing education, conduct research, and contribute to improving the healthcare workforce in India.

 • AIIMS